Muhammad: Legacy of a Prophet: Funding

 Funding for Muhammad: Legacy of a Prophet was provided by the Corporation for Public Broadcasting, The David and Lucile Packard Foundation, Arabian Bulk Trade, Sabadia Family Foundation, Irfan Kathwari Foundation, El-Hibri Foundation, Qureishi Family Trust, and many individual contributors.

 Distribution

 Muhammad was originally broadcast nationwide on December 18, 2002 on PBS and has since been rebroadcast on well over 600 individual PBS stations.
 The United States viewership is estimated to be over 10 million.
 The documentary received worldwide broadcast in many languages on National Geographic International in December 2003 and many other countries.

 The film is used in communities, schools, universities, religious congregations, and civic organizations throughout the United States to increase Americans' understanding of Muslims and Islam.
-Guides to facilitate discussions of the film's themes are available through the 20,000 Dialogues project and the Islam Project.
-The DVD of the film was re-issued in 2011 and includes the dialogue guide and lesson plans for teachers to use the film in the classroom.